• Skip to main content

 3.)
 Magnesium for Headaches

-I remember using magnesium when I worked in the emergency room.
+We used magnesium often when I worked in the emergency room.
 It was a critical “medication” on the crash cart.

-- If pregnant women came in with preterm labor, or high blood pressure of pregnancy (pre-eclampsia) or seizures, we gave them continuous high doses of intravenous magnesium.
+• If pregnant women came in with preterm labor, or high blood pressure of pregnancy (pre-eclampsia) or seizures, we gave them a continuous intravenous magnesium and monitored their levels.
+A safe oral dose would be 400mg of magnesium glycinate.
+This Double Tree brand has become my favorite.

-Some reports say that only a very sophisticated, expensive test can tell you if you’re truly deficient.
-My trusted doctor friend said: “It’s pretty cheap, so simply take it for a few months and see if you feel better.”
+A trusted doctor friend once said: “It’s pretty cheap, so simply take it for a few months and see if you feel better.”
 He was right – patience is a money-saving virtue.
 So start taking regular magnesium supplements and look for results.

 Magnesium Details